thechrisroberts/tippy/readme.txt

 1. Tippy in action!

 == Changelog ==

+= 5.3.0 =
+* Adds a new swapimg attribute which makes it easy to swap images on hover, similar to swaptitle

 = 5.2.2 =
 * Fixed a bug which prevented Tippy from passing in default settings